halilozel1903/JavaExamples/README.md

-# JavaExamples
+# Java Examples
-Java dilinin  OOP kısmına ait örnekleri içermektedir.
+It contains examples of the OOP part of the Java language.